nsongst/senior-dog-health-care/pages/behaviors.md

   - Dogs may exhibit jaw movements, including chomping or gnashing of teeth.

-🔵 **Loss of Bowel or Bladder Control**

-  - Some dogs may involuntarily urinate or defecate during a seizure.

 🔵 **Post-Ictal Phase**

   - After the seizure, a dog may appear disoriented, confused, or tired.
 Some dogs may seek comfort from their owners during this phase.

-🔵 **Temporary Blindness or Changes in Vision**

-  - In some cases, dogs may experience temporary blindness or changes in vision during a seizure.

 ## Chronic Allergies